 Install flat washer, lock washer and wheel bolt.
 Tighten bolt securely.

 - Before tightening, check that flanges are properly seated and not cocked on the mount or bolt threads.
 Do not make bolt so tight as to destroy the cushion supplied by the wheel blotters.
-Never fasten while applying your weight.
-Otherwise the thread could be broken.
 Do not tighten more than 20 N•m (15 ft. lbs.). - Inner and outer flanges are not interchangeable.
 Reversing positions may cause wheel damage and lock the wheel.

 Arm may be removed and remounted with wheel on the outboard side of the arm as required for certain procedures.
-See page 19 for details.
+See page 18 for details.